Azure/FTA-WelcomeKits/hybrid/deployment/cluster/Deployment-23h2.md

 In some cases the hardware will be delivered and will already be prepared with the OS and drivers installed, and the correct firmware installed.
 The below is a list of steps to perform on the hardware prior to the deployment:

--   [Download the ISO][downloadiso] and [install the OS][installos], this the deployment is at scale you may wish to automate this process using tools such as Window Deployment Servers, or boot strapping the installation
+-   [Download the ISO][downloadiso] and [install the OS][installos], this the deployment is at scale you may wish to automate this process using tools such as Window Deployment Servers, or boot strapping the installation.
+Do not install any updates as these are handled as part of the deployment
 -   Ensure the administrator password is identical across all nodes
 -   [Configure an IP address on a single interface][configureos], this will be the 1st of the interfaces which will used as part of the management intent
 -   [Configure a time source on the node][configureos], which is not the BIOS, typically this will be the server which owns the PDC Roles in Active Directory